MVP-Labs/dt-contracts/README.md

 ### prerequisites

-You need to deploy the local Ethereum test environment.
-Here we recommend the ganache-cli.
+You need to deploy the Ethereum and Filecoin local environments.
+Here we recommend the ganache tools.
 The first account is used as the contract deployer, acting as the system account.
 ```
+$ npm install -g ganache-cli
+$ npm install -g ganache@filecoin
+$ npm install -g @ganache/filecoin
 $ ganache-cli -d -m 'brass bus same payment express already energy direct type have venture afraid'
+$ ganache filecoin
 ```

 ### contract deployment